M2M (band): 2000–2002: The Big Room and break-up

-2003–present: Break-up and solo careers

-Despite The Big Room being critically acclaimed, it was not as commercially successful as their first album, which Verdens Gang attributed to a lacklustre promotion campaign by Atlantic Records.
+Despite The Big Room being critically acclaimed, it was not as commercially successful as their first album, which Verdens Gang attributed to a lacklustere promotion campaign by Atlantic Records.
 Halfway through their tour with Jewel in mid-July, M2M were removed as the opening act by Atlantic, who cited disappointing sales of The Big Room, which at that time had sold around 100,000 units in America.
 Shocked and disappointed by the decision, M2M returned to Norway, and ceased performing together.
 Raven was immediately offered a solo record contract from Atlantic, though she later withdrew from the offer.

-Interviewed in 2007, Larsen said that while the break-up was peaceful, "when [they] decided it had to end, it really had to end", adding "we started to pull each other in different directions, because I wanted to make really good pop music and Marion wanted to go rock".
+Interviewed in 2007, Larsen said that while the break-up was peaceful, "when [they] decided it had to end, it really had to end", adding "we started to pull each other in different directions because I wanted to make really good pop music and Marion wanted to go rock".
 Interviewed in 2013, Raven said that she and Larsen had always agreed they would keep performing together as long as they were having a good time, and they ended because it was not fun anymore, also saying that while they had been inseparable as children, as 18-year-olds they had become quite different.
 A greatest hits album, The Day You Went Away: The Best of M2M, was released in 2003.
 M2M sold over 2 million albums; 1.5 million albums were sold in Asia by April 2002.

+2002–2024: Solo careers

 Both Larsen and Raven went on to pursue solo careers.
 Raven released her debut solo album Here I Am in 2005, an alternative rock album considered to be a major change from her musical style with M2M.
-Her debut single "Break You" (2005) remains her highest charting solo song, reaching No. 9 in Norway.
-In 2006 she featured with Meat Loaf on a cover of the song "It's All Coming Back to Me Now", which found international success including reaching No. 1 in Norway.
-In 2014 she released her third studio album, Scandal, Vol. 1.
+Her debut single "Break You" (2005) remains her highest-charting solo song, reaching No. 9 in Norway.
+In 2006, she featured with Meat Loaf on a cover of the song "It's All Coming Back to Me Now", which found international success including reaching No. 1 in Norway.
+In 2014, she released Scandal Vol. 1, her third studio album.
+Scandal Vol. 2, the second part of the double album, was released the following year.

 Larsen released her debut solo album, Under the Surface, in 2006.
 K. Ross Hoffman from AllMusic said the album drew equally from "folk, pop, and country".
-Her fourth studio album, When the Morning Comes, was released in 2014.
+Her fifth studio album, Joni Was Right I / II, was released in 2016.
 Three of her singles have reached No. 1 in Norway, including "If a Song Could Get Me You" (2008), which also reached the top spot in Germany and Austria.